 Bloomberg: Trump's Mexican Tariffs Are 'Reckless,' Could Trigger Recession

-Former New York City Mayor Michael Bloomberg’s President Donald Trump's latest trade move a “radical and disturbing development” in a Friday column.
+Former New York City Mayor Michael Bloomberg has called President Donald Trump's latest trade move a “radical and disturbing development” in a Friday column.

 Trump announced a 5-percent tariff on all goods coming from Mexico Thursday, demanding the country curb illegal immigration into the U.S.